Kristina Novak (tennis)

 Kristina Novak (born 3 August 2000) is a Slovenian tennis player.

-Novak has a career-high singles ranking by the WTA of 790, reached on 9 June 2025.
-She also has a career-high WTA doubles ranking of 283, achieved on 9 June 2025.
+Novak has a career-high singles ranking by the WTA of 695, reached on 19 January 2026, and a highest doubles ranking of 175, achieved on 30 March 2026.

-At the end of 2018, she played in the doubles finals of the ITF tournaments held in Italy.
+At the end of 2018, she reached three doubles finals of ITF tournaments held in Italy, and won two of them.

-In July 2024, She became champion in doubles with Swedish Lisa Zaar in the tournament held in Brežice, Slovenia.
+In 2022, she competed in her first career singles final in Krško, Slovenia where she was defeated by Czech player Aneta Kučmová.

-In 2022, she played her first career singles final in Krško, Slovenia where she was defeated by Czech Aneta Kučmová.
+In July 2024, she became champion, partnering with Swedish player Lisa Zaar in Brežice, Slovenia.

-In April 2025, she won her first major tournament at the ITF W75 Koper Open in Koper, Slovenia with her partner Czech Ivana Šebestová.
+April 2025, she won her first major tournament at the W75 Koper Open in Slovenia with her partner Ivana Šebestová from Czechia.